Pravin Gordhan: Rogue unit

 On the eve of the 2016 Budget Speech that was to be tabled on 24 February 2016, a list of questions from the Hawks was sent to Gordhan.
 In total there were 27 questions around the alleged "rogue unit" at South African Revenue Service (SARS).
 Gordhan was the SARS commissioner in 2007, when the so-called rogue unit was set up.
-He has maintained that it was above board and had ministerial approval.
+He has maintained that it was legitimate and had ministerial approval.
 Many questioned the timing of the questions sent including Gwede Mantashe, the Secretary General of the African National Congress (ANC).
 Gordhan himself was baffled by the questions, having the following to say "Once again, the Hawks and those who instruct them, have no regard for the economic and social welfare of millions".
 He then sent a letter to the Hawks through his department that he would be unable to meet the deadline imposed.
 The letter from his office stated that "He will respond in due course, once he has properly examined the questions and ascertained what information, of the information you request, he is able to provide".
 He also wanted to know from what authority the Hawks asked these questions of him.
 On 30 March 2016, he replied to the questions put to him by the Hawks.
 Gordhan was quoted, "I believe this was meant to intimidate and distract us from the work we had to do in preparing the 2016 Budget".

 In September 2017, international auditing firm KPMG abruptly withdrew all of its findings‚ recommendations, and conclusions around its report into the SARS "rogue spy unit" which had implicated Gordhan.
 SARS Commissioner Tom Moyane disputed KPMG's withdrawal of the report withdrawal, calling it "unethical conduct", and claimed that the report is not flawed.